 - Goodstart Behaviour Support Kit: $25 (excl.
 GST) per Family Behaviour kit

-children enrolled in funded kindergarten programs that receive School Readiness Funding or a Learning from Home grant and their parents, carers and families.
+children enrolled in funded kindergarten programs that receive School Readiness Funding who cannot attend onsite due to restricted access resulting from COVID-19, and their parents, carers and families.

 Program/practice descriptions and details

-Educators can use School Readiness Funding/ the Learning from Home grant to develop and support home learning for children and families who are not currently attending their usual kindergarten program in person.
+Educators can use School Readiness Funding to develop and support home learning for children and families who are not able to attend their usual kindergarten program in person.

 Educators can also access professional learning to support their skills and capability to develop and implement remote learning practices.

 Learning from home will look different across families and services.
 Whatever approach is taken, services should aim to develop open communication channels, and leverage the existing established with families to support children's learning continuity.